Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion: MAGNETIZED STELLAR MODELS

 In our study, two approximations are made to simplify the problem.
 Firstly, we assume that the magnetic field has negligible effect on the structure of the fluid core, and hence the fluid core of the star is fixed during the iteration.
 This should be a good approximation as the EOS at the high-density range relevant to the core is insensitive to the magnetic field for the field strength being considered in this work \citep{Mutafchieva_2019}.
 It has also been pointed out \cite{Chatterjee_2021} that the EOS in the core may be affected by the magnetic field only for field strength of the order of $10^{18}$ G, which is beyond our range of consideration.

-Secondly, when we solve for the spherically symmetric model using the TOV equation with a magnetic-field-dependent EOS, we make use of the root mean square (r.m.s.) values of the magnetic field $B(r, \theta)$ on any shell of radius $r$.
+Secondly, when we solve for the spherically symmetric model using the TOV equation with a magnetic-field-dependent EOS, we make use of the root mean square (r.m.s.) values of the magnetic field $B\left (r, \theta \right )$ on any shell of radius $r$.
 For a given magnetic field configuration, the magnitude of magnetic field in general depends on both the radial and angular positions.
 In principle, the stellar structure will no longer be spherically symmetric, though the deviation is expected to be very small for the field strength being considered in this work.
-By using the r.m.s. values of $B\left (r, \theta \right )$, the background stellar model is kept spherically symmetric, but its radius and crust thickness would in general be different from its counterpart without considering the effects of magnetic field on the EOS.
+By using the r.m.s. values of $B\left (r, \theta \right )$, the background stellar model is kept spherically symmetric, but its radius and crust thickness will in general be different from those obtained without considering the effects of the magnetic field on the EOS.

 According to our simplified magnetic field models, $B_\phi$ is discontinuous at the stellar surface when $\xi > 0$, which is unphysical as already noted in Sec.~\ref{sec:MIXED POLOIDAL-TOROIDAL MAGNETIC FIELDS}.
-It is worth to point out that the strength of magnetic field just outside the star is required in the iterative procedure shown in Fig.~\ref{fig:self consistent loop} as the stellar material will extend outward after the effects of magnetic field on the EOS are taken into account.
-To achieve a more realistic magnetized neutron star model, we extrapolate $B_\phi$ outward from the stellar surface so that $B_\phi$ will not be discontinuous inside the stellar material within the iterative procedure.
-The method of extrapolating $B_\phi$ outside the star is to keep the corresponding value of $\xi$ (without setting it to be zero as it should be) when the magnitude of $B_\phi$ is being calculated using the expression shown in Eq.~(\ref{eq:B_component}).
-The r.m.s. values of $B \left (r,\theta \right )$ determined in this way will be more physical near the surface.
+During the iterative process of constructing a new equilibrium model that incorporates the effects of magnetic field on the EOS, the stellar radius increases slightly.
+As a result, a thin vacuum layer just outside the star in the previous iteration step becomes filled with matter at the current step.
+To account for this effect, we extrapolate the magnetic field within the matter but not outside the star for the next iteration.
+The continuity of the magnetic field inside the star is maintained throughout this process.
+The method of extrapolating $B_\phi$ is to keep the corresponding value of $\xi$ when the magnitude of $B_\phi$ is being calculated using the expression shown in Eq.~(\ref{eq:B_component}).
+At the end of the iteration when a new equilibrium model is obtained, the magnetic field still exhibits the same characteristic, where $B_\phi$ remains discontinuous at the stellar surface for $\xi > 0$, as discussed in the standard treatment outlined in Sec.~\ref{sec:MIXED POLOIDAL-TOROIDAL MAGNETIC FIELDS}.

 As an illustration, Fig.~\ref{fig:combined_b_field_configuration} shows different magnetic field configurations on the meridional plane for 1.4 $M_\odot$ neutron stars with a normal fluid core.
 The upper (lower) panel shows the case for $\xi=0$ (0.45).
 In each panel, the red and blue circles indicate the stellar surface and the crust-core interface, respectively.
 One can see that the complexity of the magnetic field configuration increases with $\xi$.